 The Ultimate Guide to the Bonneville Salt Flats, Utah

-The western area of the Salt Flats, Wendover, is known for the famous Bonneville Speedway car races.
-Stretches of perfectly flat, thick crusted surface with no vegetation is apparently ideal for racing cars.
-I however, recommend enjoying the flats on foot to feel the surreal and precious experience of one of nature’s unusual triumphs!
-The Salt Flats will sometimes offer reflections of the mountains and sky, depending on the heat rising off the salt, or in winter when there is a layer of water covering the area.
+Wendover, the western area of the Salt Flats, is known for the famous Bonneville Speedway car races because the perfectly flat, thick crusted surface is ideal for racing cars.
+However, I recommend enjoying the flats on foot so you can experience one of nature’s unusual triumphs!

 Know before you go

 When To Go